Meet the Staff of St. Philip's Episcopal Church

-Renée serves as the Church’s Administrative Assistant and the School’s Business Manager.
+Renée serves as the Church’s Administrative Assistant and the School’s Business and Human Resources Manager.
 She was born in Alamo Heights, Texas to a military family.
 Graduating from Alamo Heights High School, she soon served in the United States Navy as a Plane Captain with the F/A 18 fighter jets for over 6 years.
-She graduated Chapman University with a degree in Accounting and Finance and is now pursuing her Bachelors and Masters in the Science of Early Childhood Psychology and Education at Grand Canyon University.
-She plans to get her Doctorate in Psychology and Education.
+She graduated from Chapman University with a degree in Accounting and Finance.
+She is now pursuing her Bachelors and Masters in the Science of Early Childhood Psychology and Education at Grand Canyon University.
+She plans to get her Doctorate in Child Psychology and Education.

 Renée has worked in the accounting and business field for over 12 years.
 She has been recognized by the military for implementing new and effective business policies that are still used today.
 She has obtained many awards and certificates throughout her career for her outstanding management and leadership abilities.

 Renée is married to David Ferron III.
 They have two beautiful daughters together, Daisy and Sadie, who both attend St. Philip's Episcopal School.
 As a published author of many short stories and poems, Renée is a passionate reader and writer.
 She also enjoys painting and drawing, with some of her work being shown in galleries in her hometown.
 She is an active member of the community sharing her time with multiple volunteer work throughout Beeville and San Antonio.
-She also serves as the schools PTO President for four years and is currently the PTO President’s Council.
+She has also served as the school’s PTO President for four years and is currently the PTO President’s Council.
 Renée is a very friendly and outgoing person with strong character and immeasurable loyalty.